 My experience on eBay has come from buying and selling items that I am very knowledgeable about.
 I have sold a lot of sports items, as I am a sports fanatic.
 I know what players are popular so that gives me an advantage when it comes to knowing if I should buy an item that is related to this quarterback or that point guard.
 For example I made some good money on Mike Vick jerseys back in his early career with the Atlanta Falcons.
 I was living near a outlet store that discounted all their NFL jerseys just after Thanksgiving to half price and even lower at some points.
 Vick was playing very well and was one of the most exciting players in the NFL.
 This was well before the nasty dog fighting incidents were discovered.
 Ebay buyers were buying Mike Vick jerseys like crazy and paying full price which was about $50.
 I was getting them for about $25 after sales tax.
 So I would clear about $17 on each jersey I sold after eBay fees and Paypal charges.
 That is a healthy profit for selling retail items.

 The jersey business was good for me at that time but soon the market was flooded with them.
 Sellers can see what is hot and what is not.
 So it doesn’t take long for other sellers to catch on to what they need to find then put up for auction.
 You do a search for completed items on any product on eBay and you can get a feel for what sells fast and for how much on average.
 It does not take deep research to get an idea of what is going to sell profitably.
 The more sellers of a similar product, the lower the selling price will be.
 The lower it goes, the less appealing it is to take the time to sell it on eBay.
 You can’t spend time going shopping for deals, writing descriptions in your auctions, and packing / shipping when you are only going to clear a few dollars.
+Check out this promoted listings guide and leverage the power of paid traffic to get more sales.

 I also had some good sales on eBay when I was selling for a family member who had no online selling experience.
 They had a retail store close down and needed to get rid of a pile of sporting goods.
 I charged a percentage of the selling price minus fees.
 I sold a large amount doing this.
 It helped them clear room in their basement where the inventory was being stored and it made them at least some money on the stuff they needed to move.
 I made out pretty good as well, as I was not risking money buying inventory.
 I was simply charging for my eBay knowledge and doing all the legwork on the sales.
 Doing these sales showed me the real value of retail items are in sporting goods stores or any type store.
 Not very valuable at all.
 I had to drastically reduce the pricing from retail to get rid of these products and they were brand new.
 A good way to know the value of an item sitting on a store shelf is to check eBay for a similar new item or a like new one.
 A physical store may have some Nikes for $120 that only go for $50 online.
 That said, getting some money for items that would just sit in a basement is better than having them gather dust for years.